 Advanced compounds extend downhole drilling time.
-Hydrogenated acrylonitrile butadiene (HNBR) compounds have been developed specifically for downhole Mud Motor Boots.
+Hydrogenated acrylonitrile butadiene (HNBR) compounds have been developed specifically for downhole mud motor boots.
 These compounds offer improved mechanical properties, toughness, and fluid resistance leading to extended drill time.
-See the physical properties listed in the chart below for the HNBR compounds KA261-60, KA246-70, KA271-70, and KA281-80 that Parker has to offer.
+See the physical properties listed in the graph below for the HNBR compounds KA261-60, KA271-70, KA281-80, and KB282-80 that Parker has to offer.

-This article was contributed by Ericka Norris, Oil & Gas Market Manager, Parker Engineered Seals Division.
+This article was contributed by Ericka Norris, market manager, Parker O-Ring & Engineered Seals Division.